rust-lang/rfcs/text/0000-pi-types.md

 evaluates this expression, and if it returns `false`, an aborting error is invoked.

-To sum up, the check happens at monomorphization, thus a function can type check until it is called (note that this is already possible in present day Rust, through `where` bounds).
+To sum up, the check happens at monomorphization.
+The callers bounds must imply the invoked functions' bounds:

-### (Optional extension:) Transitivity of bounds.
+### Transitivity of bounds.

-An optional extension is to require a bound of a function to imply the bounds of the functions it calls, through a simple unification + alpha-substitution algorithm.
+We require a bound of a function to imply the bounds of the functions it calls, through a simple unification + alpha-substitution algorithm.

 The compiler would then enforce that if `f` calls `g`, `unify(bound(g))	⊆ unify(bound(f))` (by structural equality).

+This is done under type unification.
+Thus, we only need to check the bounds at the top level.

-## The type grammar
+## The grammar

 These extensions expand the type grammar to: